dezashibi-c-projects/i-game_of_life/README.md

 The approach for this project as it's more like a university assignments, interesting but boring at the same time!

-Si I've decided to put words together as a form of User's story so that reading this also can be helpful as well.
+So I've decided to put words together as a form of User's story so that reading this also can be helpful as well.

+It's a one file project just compile it and run it, that's all, read the descriptions below and in the code indeed.

 ---